-The Chinese God of Local Land - Tu Di Gong
+The Chinese God of the Local Land - Tu Di Gong

-The Stories of God of Local Land in Taoism
+The Stories of God of the Local Land in Taoism

 In Chou dynasty, a government offices Mr. Fu-Der Chang was in charge of income tax.
 He did many good will and won the reputation of merits and virtues.
 He died at age 102.
 The next turn government officer increased the income tax a lot and many people became poor.
 One poor built a stone house to worship Mr. Fu-Der Chang.
 Later this poor guy became rich.
 So many people collected money to build a temple for Mr. Chang and gave him as new name Fu-Der Rightness God .
 Mr. Chang was born 2nd day of 2nd lunar month in Chinese lunar calendar, which is one of birthdays of Land of God today.

 The other story about the God of Land is around Chou dynasty. a servant named Mr. Ming-Der Chang.
 His master was away home for a while.
 The daughter of the master was missing her father very much.
 Mr. Chang escorted her to find her father during the cold winter time.
 The daughter was cold and very sick.
 Mr. Chang gave his clothes for her to save her life.
 But Mr. Chang died cold finally.
 After he died, the sky showed Fu-Der God Chinese characters.
 His master built a temple in the name of Mr. Chang to show his appreciation to save her daughter life.
 The emperor of Chou dynasty gave the temple name as Fu-Der Rightness God.

 Another legend said God of Land taught people how to do farmer activity – specially in crop harvest.
 He was born on 15th day of 8th lunar month.
 So every year people will worship the God of Land on his birthday and pray for a a plentiful harvest.
 This is why you will find two different birthdays of the God of Land from the Chinese Farmer Calendar.